Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Small-noise approximation of the RP resonances,

-The mixing eigenvalues (\ref{eq:eigValFPSub}) are represented in Fig.~\ref{fig:artMixingEigVal}-(c) for $\delta = -1$ and $\epsilon = 1$.
+The RP resonances \eqref{eq:eigValFPSub} are represented in Fig.~\ref{fig:artMixingEigVal}-(c) for fixed values of the parameters.
 A typical triangular structure is observed, as a result of the {\mk aforementioned} integer linear combination of complex conjugate eigenvalues $\lambda^{\pm} = \delta \pm i \gamma$ of the tangent map $J_{x_*}$.
-In the direction of the real axis, these eigenvalues are separated by a gap of $\delta$ given by the real part of the tangent map eigenvalues.
+In the direction of the real axis, these eigenvalues are separated by a gap of $\delta$ given by the real part of the eigenvalues of the tangent map.
 Thus, as the control parameter $\delta$ is increased to its critical value, the decorrelation time $\tau \approx -1 / \delta$ in (\ref{eq:smallNoisePointSubTime}) increases, indicative of the weaker stability of the {\mk steady state} of the deterministic system.
 Moreover, the eigenvalue $\lambda_{ln}, n > l$ is associated with an {\mk eigenfunction that is approximated by} the product of a polynomial of degree $n + l$ and the $(n-l)$th harmonic function $\exp{i(n-l)\theta}$.
 Thus, {\mk eigenfunctions} associated with eigenvalues further {\mk away} from the real axis (resp.~imaginary axis) {\mk exhibit a} higher degree of nonlinearity in the radial (resp.~azimuthal) direction, as measured by their number of {\mk sign changes}.
 As an example, the eigenfunction $\psi_{01}$ associated with the eigenvalue $\lambda_{01} \approx \delta + i \gamma$ closest to the imaginary axis is represented in Fig.~\ref{fig:artMixingEigVal}-(e).
 Its phase $\arg \psi_{01} = \theta$ is represented by filled contours, while its amplitude $\psi_{01} e^{-i\arg \psi_{01}} = r$ is represented by dashed contour lines.
 The amplitude and phase of the leading secondary eigenfunction is thus the components of the stochastic process in polar coordinates.
-This is not surprising, since the mixing {\mk eigenfunctions} are approximated by those of the (linear) OU process with drift given by the tangent map $J_{x_*}$, {\mk as explained above}.
+This is not surprising, since the {\mk eigenfunctions} are approximated by those of the (linear) Ornstein-Uhlenbeck process with drift given by the tangent map $J_{x_*}$, {\mk as explained above}. \begin{rmk} In the expansion~\eqref{eq:eigValFPSub}, we do not control for changes in the weights in front of the $\mathcal{O}(\epsilon^2)$ for different eigenvalues.
+Thus, high-order terms may have a larger impact for some eigenvalues than for other, a phenomenon that we describe in the numerical results of Section~\ref{sec:numericalBetaZero}. \end{rmk}